Rule Manager for Excel | Fix Conditional Formatting & Data Validation

 After clicking that button, the browser will ask permission to open Excel.
 Click Open and Excel will start and display this:

-If my button does not work for you, you can also install the tool by opening Excel and clicking Add-ins (On the Home tab):
+If the button above does not work for you, you can also install the tool by opening Excel and clicking Add-ins (On the Home tab).
+Then search for "rule manager":

 To add Rule Manager to your Excel, click the Add button.